 As a people manager you get to know your staff over time.
-Where staff are working remotely either full-time or part-time, check in's with staff online, by phone or in person are essential.
-You are well placed to identify changes in a staff member's behaviour, attitude and/or work performance/attendance.
-Such changes may be indicators of an emerging or ongoing problem/issue.

-You may need to address performance, behaviour and/or attendance issues.
-Staff members contact you as their people manager to highlight certain issues impacting on them e.g. interpersonal issues, stress, bereavement, isolation, and workload.
+Where staff are working remotely either full-time or part-time, check ins with staff online, by phone or in person are essential.
+You are well placed to identify changes in a staff member's behaviour, attitude, work performance and attendance.
+Such changes may be indicators of an emerging or ongoing problem / issue.
+You may need to address performance, behaviour and / or attendance issues.
+Staff members contact you, as their people manager, to highlight certain issues impacting on them, e.g. interpersonal issues, stress, bereavement, isolation and workload.

 Sometimes communications can be challenging.
 You may feel unprepared or overwhelmed.
 You may feel that you don't know what to do or how to handle a given situation.
 These feelings are not unusual.
-As well as face-to-face meetings you will also be communicating with staff members online and/or by phone which can pose its own challenges.
-For sources of support to assist you when staff issues arise please refer to the heading 'Where can the Manager get Help and Support?' in this guide.
+As well as face-to-face meetings, you will also communicate with staff members online and by phone, which can pose its own challenges.
+For sources of support to assist you when staff issues arise please refer to the heading 'Where Can the Manager get Help and Support?' in this guide.